rackspace-cookbooks/ntp/README.md

 If for some reason you need to stop and remove the ntp daemon, you can apply this recipe by adding `ntp::undo` to your run_list.
 The undo recipe is not supported on Windows at the moment.

-### windows_client recipe

-Windows only.
-Apply on a Windows host to install the Meinberg NTPd client.

 Development